 2 Strata Florida Abbey gatehouse

-Now look around you.
+Look around.
 Why do you think the monks might have chosen this location for their abbey?

-The Teifi valley is sheltered by the Cambrian Mountains.
+The Teifi Valley is sheltered by the Cambrian Mountains.
 There are rivers running through the valley and the valley sides are covered with trees.
 These were some of the reasons why the monks chose this spot.
 It’s not only a beautiful and remote place where they could dedicate themselves to quiet contemplation and prayer but crucially it’s a landscape they could also exploit to support themselves and make money.

 The upland pastures are good for sheep grazing and the abbey grew rich from trading in wool.
 The hills are also rich in minerals where the monks extracted limestone and lead.
 The woods provided timber for building and wood for fuel.
 Nearby the rivers Teifi and Glasffrwd powered mills, provided drinking and cooking water and in the nearby Teifi Pools eels and fish were farmed.